 They’re ridiculously easy to make, which I’ve already pointed out.
 No batter involved, just a dusting of flour and cornmeal.
 On top of that, one medium sized yellow onion makes a huge pile of the things.
 And they don’t need anything to go with them, they’re perfect on their own…they’re salty, crispy and oniony.
 Of course if you happen to have some homemade Ketchup around, you won’t get any arguments from me.

-- Peel a yellow onion and slice it on the 1/8 inch setting of a mandoline slicer.
+- Peel and very thinly slice the onion, I like to do this on the 1/8 inch setting of a mandolin slicer.
+Gently separate the rings.

 - Remove them from the oil and drain on a paper towel.
 Repeat with the rest of the onions.